Home HSE Articles Does Acetone Cause Cancer? Acetone – All You Kneed To Know

 • Acetone has been tested in more than two dozen in vitro and in vivo assays.
 These studies indicate that acetone is not genotoxic.

-• There is currently no evidence to suggest a concern for carcinogenicity pertaining to acetone.
+• There is currently no evidence to suggest a concern for the carcinogenicity of acetone.

 • Although exposure to high doses of acetone may cause transient central nervous system effects, acetone is not a neurotoxicant.